UK Crossroads: 4-Way Priority and the Right-Turn Rule

 The default in the UK is offside to offside.
 Nearside to nearside is used at angled junctions where offside passing would mean a sharp turn into oncoming.
 Either way, eye contact between the two drivers usually resolves which method is in play.
 Examiners watch for evidence that the candidate has assessed the situation rather than blindly committed.

-#Approach to a crossroads
+Approach to a crossroads

 The approach follows MSM.
 Mirror, signal in the correct direction (left, right, or none for straight ahead), position appropriately, reduce speed, look.
 The look phase at a crossroads requires four directions of attention: the road you are emerging onto in both directions, plus the road opposite (in case a vehicle is approaching from there).

 For a left turn at a crossroads, position towards the left, signal left, watch for traffic from the right (and pedestrians on the road you are turning into).
 For a right turn, position towards the centre, signal right, watch for oncoming traffic and traffic from both sides.
 For straight ahead, position centrally in your lane, no signal, watch for traffic from left and right.
+The mirror, signal, manoeuvre routine is the structuring habit underneath all three.

-#Visibility at crossroads
+Visibility at crossroads

 Visibility at a crossroads is often limited by buildings on the corners.
 Approach speed should match what you can see.
 If parked cars block the view to the left and right, you must slow until you can see, even if that means edging out into the junction at low speed.